puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

 We update the service using the `oc patch` command.
 This will update the resource directly in the project.

-Change the port with following command:
+Change the port with the following command:

 ```BASH
 oc patch svc data-producer --type "json" -p '[{"op":"replace","path":"/spec/ports/0/targetPort","value":8081}]'